BlackGoku36/armory-tutorials/docs/Game_Demo/City_Sim/Basics.md

 ---

+# Buildings

+To manage our city, we will need to spawn, move, remove, rotate our buildings.

-# Placing, Moving, Removing, Rotating, On Contact
+## Placing, Moving, Removing, Rotating, On Contact

-* For selecting and moving building we will use physics [Ray-casting](https://en.wikipedia.org/wiki/Ray_casting), we will ray cast from camera to mouse's position in world space and than get the `rigidbody` it hit and the location the ray intersected.
+We will use physics [ray-casting](https://en.wikipedia.org/wiki/Ray_casting) for selecting and moving buildings.

 Now: